Coastal Carolina University Scholarships (2026–2027) | Merit, Honors & Hidden Gems

 Scholarship Award Amount Eligibility (Plain English) Separate App?
 Renewable?
 Who Actually Wins?

-South Carolina Scholar Award (SC residents) In-state: $1,000/yr No Yes Given to top-10% rank SC students who don’t meet higher CCU merit tiers
+South Carolina Scholar Award (SC residents) In-state: $1,000/yr Top-10% rank SC freshmen who do not already qualify for higher CCU merit awards No Yes Given to SC students in the top decile who are otherwise ineligible for other CCU merit

-Notes: One CCU merit award maximum.
-Awards require full-time (12–18 credits) enrollment; renewal commonly needs ~30 credits/yr and ~3.0 CCU GPA.
-OOS tuition waivers like the Academic Common Market (ACM) generally cannot stack with CCU tuition-reduction merit.
+Notes: Students can accept only one CCU merit award.
+Awards require full-time (12–18 credits) enrollment each semester; renewal usually needs ~30 credits/year and a CCU GPA of ~3.0.
+Out-of-state tuition waivers (e.g., Academic Common Market/ACM) generally cannot stack with CCU tuition-reduction merit.

 How are students considered?

-Can merit stack with ACM or other tuition waivers?
+Can merit stack with ACM or other major tuition waivers?

 🏆 Competitive Scholarships